morganthomas/winning-arguments/winning-arguments.md

 Instead, in this text we will use the phrase "the laws of Newtonian physics" to refer to said human-constructed descriptions, or to the ideas those descriptions denote.

 The same problem we have encountered with Newtonian physics occurs with other phrases that refer either to laws or nature or to human-constructed descriptions of supposed laws of nature.
 Examples of phrases presenting this problem include "the laws of general relativity," "the laws of quantum mechanics," "the laws of chemistry," "the laws of biology," etc. In all such cases, in this text we shall interpret the phrases as referring to human constructed descriptions of laws, or to the ideas expressed by those descriptions, and not to objective laws of nature.
-This is, as with the case of the laws of Newtonian physics, not an attempt to say that there aren't corresponding objective laws of nature (though many of the same difficulties with asserting positively the existence of such laws present themselves in other cases).
+This is, as with the case of the laws of Newtonian physics, not an attempt to say that there aren't corresponding objective laws of nature (though many of the same difficulties with asserting positively the existence of such laws present themselves in other cases as well).
 It's simply a terminological choice driven by the desire not to take a position on what objective laws of nature exist.

 This terminological choice collapses a substantive distinction in meaning we've seen between the terms "rule" and "law," namely that "law" can refer to laws of nature whereas "rule" seems to refer to the rules of humans.
 Under our sharpened terminology, the natural laws we know (the laws of physics, chemistry, etc.) are just a kind of rule.
 For example, the laws of Newtonian physics are the rules of the game of Newtonian physics.
 Newtonian physics is a gamelike activity that humans practice in order to build bridges, go to the moon, etc. Similarly for the rest of natural science.

 Do any distinctions in meaning remain for us between "rule" and "law?"
-Let's consider the case of the laws of legal systems of nations, states, municipalities, etc, or "legal laws" as we shall say.
+Let's consider the case of the laws of legal systems of nations, states, municipalities, etc., or "legal laws" as we shall say.
 Are legal laws rules?
 It seems natural to say so.
 By our principles, that means that legal laws are rules that apply in the context of some game or gamelike activity.
 The contexts that the laws of a legal system apply to are all situations in the jurisdiction of the legal system about which laws have been made in the given legal system.

 In what ways are situations to which legal laws apply like games, and in what ways are they unlike games?
 Situations to which legal laws apply are always like games in the respect that in them one is required to follow rules.
 Since laws can be made about anything, situations about which there are legal laws can be arbitrarily non-gamelike.
 Let's ask, then, about the gamelike and non-gamelike characteristics of typical situations about which there are legal laws.